CDRH/open-oni_nebraska_theme/docs/batch-management.md

 sudo mount -t cifs -o username=(active-directory-name but no "@unl.edu") \
   //libr1901.unl.edu/newspapers/ libr1901-newspapers/
+# Example:
-# Example: username=gtunink2
+# sudo mount -t cifs -o username=gtunink2 //libr1901.unl.edu/newspapers/ libr1901-newspapers/
-#      NOT username=gtunink2@unl.edu

 # This will prompt you for your Active Directory password twice:
 # once for sudo, and once for connecting to libr1901

-# This transfer will take approximately an hour for most batches

 # Batches on libr1901 have a directory structure like:
 batch_nbu_(batch name)/